Divyansh-ag14/Time_Series_Forecating/7_Arima_model/1_Stationarity/readme.md

 #### ○ A series exhibits a trend is referred to as a trend stationary series.
 #### ○ Once the trend is removed, the resulting series will be strict stationary

+## How to make Series Stationary?

+● Remove trend and seasonal component